-After an exhiliarating, Sunday ride we left the city of houseboats, Srinagar to reach the beautiful Aru valley in Kashmir.
+After an exhiliarating, Sunday ride we left the city of houseboats, Srinagar and reached the beautiful Aru valley in Kashmir.
 It took us four hours to reach our base village for our Tarshar Marshar Lake trek.
-From here we were to began trek in the kashmir valley to reach the twin lakes of Tarshar and Marshar.
-Our trek guide greeted us at our pickup point.
+From Aru Valley, we began our trek to reach the twin lakes of Tarshar and Marshar.
+Our trek Mr Wani guide greeted us at our pickup point.
 He brisked us to our homestay and to our respective rooms.
 The breeze was piercingly cold outside, but the Sun above was shimmering and was spreading all its warmth.

 After freshening up we went to the rooftop balcony of our homestay.
 Sipping away, Kahwa an exquisite local tea, we passed the rest of the day bantering.
 The soft rustling sound of the cedar tree’s leaves was sweet to our ears.

-The Begin Of Our Tarshar Marshar Lake Trek : DAY – I
+DAY – 1 : The Begin Of Our Tarshar Marshar Lake Trek

 Thanks to the cold nights and our comfortably warm beddings, we lazy codgers got a little late.
 It was at around 10am, after having a refreshing breakfast with tea we solemnly began our trek.
 As lazy as we could be, we began at a snail paced walk.
 And intermittently we were also taking heart full of breaks.
 Breathtaking scenic views , tall mountains and River Lidder gushing all along our way.
 Bantering all along, we clicked a lot of groupies, selfies and happily munching on our snacks.